Scenarios for webinar and event reminders

 • If you do not register users for the webinar after it has started, this will not happen.

-• If this is possible in your case, you can use the method abort() in the message code to prevent such an email from being sent: to do this, you need to additionally pass in your API-request the date of the user registration for the webinar and compare it with the date of the webinar - if it is later than that, then abort() the email.
+• If this is possible in your case and you do not use the distribution block (to weed out contacts who register later than planned), you can use the method abort() in the message code to prevent such an email from being sent: to do this, you need to additionally pass in your API-request the date of the user registration for the webinar and compare it with the date of the webinar - if it is later than that, then abort() the email.

 In the sent email you will need to configure dynamic content, so that the scenario fields are inserted into the message body.